ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 1 - Outlining setup and arranging storage.md

 Your new LVs need to be formatted as ext4 filesystems and then mounted in the K3s agent node's system:

 1. Before you format the new LVs, you need to see their `/dev/mapper/` paths with `fdisk`.
-To get only the Nextcloud related paths, you can filter out their lines with `grep` because the `ghost` string will be part of their paths:
+To get only the Ghost related paths, you can filter out their lines with `grep` because the `ghost` string is part of their paths:

     ~~~sh
     $ sudo fdisk -l | grep ghost